sakai-memoru/lework/README.md

 ## Overview
 - Work documents and Wikis.
-- Public documents on IT, such as 'Python', 'Node.js' and 'Ubuntu on AWS'.
+- Public documents on IT, such as 'Python' and 'Ubuntu on AWS'.

 ## Contents
 - When working at home, update this repository.